-Instead, you’re going to drop your URL on a business card, inside your book, add it to your email signature, and on all your social media handles.
+Instead, you will drop your URL on a business card, inside your book, add it to your email signature, and on all your social media handles.
 Your web URL is going to be tacked on to everything.
 What’s the benefit of driving a reader who already bought your book to your website?

 Most importantly is the potential that they leave a review.
-Alongside that, if they enjoyed your book, they might be inclined to follow your blog, join your mailing list, and even buy other books from your catalog.
+Alongside that, if I enjoyed your book, I might incline them to follow your blog, join your mailing list, and even buy other books from your catalog.

 To close out today, I’ve got a checklist for you.
 These are among the most important and necessary pieces of your author website.
-Go ahead and download the fillable version here to give yourself a tangible way of tracking the development of your author website and making certain no important elements are left out.
+Download the fillable version here to give yourself a tangible way of tracking the development of your author website and making certain we leave no important elements out.